Sfeir/polymer-200/README.md

     npm install -g polymer-cli

-### Start REST sever API
+### Start Server

-This command serves the rest datas at `http://localhost:3001` routing for the app:
+This command serves the rest datas at `http://localhost:3001` and the app at `http://localhost:8080`

     npm start

-### Start the development server

-This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:

-    polymer serve

 ### Build